-Replace older DevExtreme files with the latest version.
-You can find the new files in the DevExtreme zip archive or DevExtreme folder (C:\Program Files (x86)\DevExpress 18.2\DevExtreme\Sources\Lib by default).
+You can find all these resources in the DevExtreme zip archive or in the DevExtreme folder, which is C:\Program Files (x86)\DevExpress 17.2\DevExtreme by default.

 Open the Theme Builder.

 Press Import.
 Paste the differences that you saved in the JSON format (using the Export feature) to the invoked window.
 Click Apply.

 Check that all your differences are applied and perform customizations if required.

 We always do our best to minimize the impact each new version may have on your projects.
 Occasionally, however, it is necessary to change the behavior of our tools and/or make certain members deprecated.
 We do this to improve the quality of our products.
 Take a look at the deprecated API and the list of breaking changes that accompany each release.